Design Education · Long-Form Leadership

 Curriculum Development

-12 years building and evolving interaction design curriculum — keeping pace with a field that kept reinventing itself.
+14+ years building and evolving interaction design curriculum — keeping pace with a field that keeps reinventing itself.

 Overview